Sitka, Alaska: Libraries

-Sitka Public Library, formerly Kettleson Memorial Library is the public library for Sitka.
-It receives about 100,000 guests annually and houses a collection of 75,000 books, audiobooks, music recordings, reference resources, videos (DVD and VHS) as well as an assortment of Alaskan and national periodicals.
+Sitka Public Library, formerly Kettleson Memorial Library, is the public library for Sitka.
+It receives about 100,000 guests annually and houses a collection of 75,000 books, audiobooks, music recordings, reference resources, videos (DVD and VHS), as well as an assortment of Alaskan and national periodicals.
 Its annual circulation is 133,000.
 The library is well known by visitors for its view.
 The large windows in front of the reading area look south across Eastern Channel towards the Pyramids.

 Until its closing, Sitka was also home to Stratton Library, the academic library of Sheldon Jackson College.

 Media

 Print

 Sitka is served by the Daily Sitka Sentinel, one of the few remaining independently owned daily newspapers in the state.
-Sitka also receives circulation of the Capital City Weekly – a weekly regional newspaper based out of Juneau.
+Sitka also receives circulation of the Capital City Weekly, a weekly regional newspaper based out of Juneau.

 Alaska's first newspaper following the Alaska purchase, the Sitka Times, was published by Barney O. Ragan on September 19, 1868.
 Only four issues were published that year, as Ragan cited a lack of resources available at the time.
 The paper resumed publishing the following year as the Alaska Times.
 In 1870, it moved to Seattle, where the year following it was renamed the Seattle Times (not to be confused with the modern-day newspaper of the same name).

 Radio

 Sitka has three radio stations, public radio station KCAW (Raven Radio), and commercial radio stations KIFW, and KSBZ.
+Sitka previously had a Presbyterian Church owned KSEW.

 Television

-KTNL-TV (CBS) broadcasts out of Sitka on Channel 13 (Cable 6) serving Southeast Alaska.
+KTNL-TV (MeTV) broadcasts out of Sitka on Channel 13 (Cable 6) serving Southeast Alaska.
 Additionally, KSCT-LP (NBC) Channel 5, KTOO (PBS) Channel 10, and KJUD (ABC/CW) serve the region.
 There was a previous NBC affiliate in the Region, KSA-TV, available to cable systems, which is now defunct.